 The easiest way to prevent diesel fuel gelling is to control the temperature of the facility that the engine is being stored in.
 When the engine is running, the fuel is moving and flowing and doesn’t have the opportunity to solidify.
 Storing your vehicle or equipment in a heated garage or climate-controlled structure will keep your fuel above freezing.
 We understand that heated storage isn’t available to every driver and equipment owner.

 Adding a winter diesel fuel additive is one of the easiest and most popular ways to prevent diesel fuel gelling.
 These additives can prevent the paraffin wax from gelling together and solidifying.
 Many fuel additives also offer other winter weather benefits.
 These benefits include helping improve cold engine starts and removing harmful deposits from your vehicle’s fuel injectors.
 During the harsh winter months you will find that your equipment and fuel need additional care.
 Failure to take the proper precautions, such as adding kerosene, storing the diesel engine in a temperature controlled facility or implementing a fuel additive can take your diesel engine out of service and costing you miles and dollars.

 How are you preventing gelled diesel fuel?
 Don’t ignore this crucial part of your diesel engine maintenance.
 Leave a comment below with your winter tips!
 If you haven’t readied your cab for winter driving, we have a few tips here on our blog for you.

 Paramount Freight Systems

-As a 100% owner operator truckload carrier we are committed to our drivers.
+As a 100% Owner Operators and Lease Purchasers truckload carrier we are committed to our drivers.
 We pride ourselves in our dedication to helping our drivers stay safe and profitable on the road.
-You can find more tips for owner operators here on our blog.
+You can find more tips for Owner Operators and Lease Purchasers here on our blog.
 Contact us by phone, Facebook, Twitter or email if we can be of any help to you on the road.